kalforcode/Intelligent-Resume-Screening-System/README.md

 ---
 ## License

-This project is licensed under the MIT License.
-It allows others to use, modify, and distribute the project with proper attribution.
+Released under the MIT License, enabling open use, modification, and distribution with attribution.